hongli719/Data-Journalism-and-D3/README.md

 # Data-Journalism-and-D3

-Using the D3 techniques, I created a scatter plot between two of the data variables, Healthcare vs. Poverty.
+Using the D3 techniques, I create a scatter plot between two of the data variables, Healthcare vs. Poverty.

 ### Technology Stack Used
 * D3